-This Winter, 2013, is the FOURTH time that we’ve upgraded and renovated the kitchen.
+Winter 2013, was the FOURTH time that we’ve upgraded and renovated the kitchen.
 This time, to set it up properly as a restaurant kitchen, able to serve our delectable dinners as well as our beautiful breakfasts and once again, we’ve done some extra tiling, re-sanding and varnishing.
 We’ve fitted a huge extraction fan and upgraded the scullery section.
 Winter 2016 saw us tackle the kitchen again, a complete repaint, renovation of the pantry, the storeroom, the completion of the extractor fan cover and generally just a tidy up and throw out of things that just seemed to accumulate over the years.
 I have a feeling that 2019 will be another biggie… Watch this space.

 As the major renovation work was coming to an end, Richard had to focus his attention on his advertising business in Cape Town and was having to spend more and more time there.
-We began to realise as Schoone Oordt was growing and evolving, that is was becoming a little too big for me to manage properly with 3 small children and Richard in Cape Town.
+We began to realise as Schoone Oordt was growing and evolving, that it was becoming a little too big for me to manage properly with 3 small children and Richard in Cape Town.
 We began to search for help.
 This came in the wonderful form of Wander & Sonette Bester.
 They began with us in May of 2011 and have taken on the exquisite care of our eldest ‘baby’.
 Stamping their beautiful personalities onto Schoone Oordt and growing it from a small guesthouse into an intimate and charming Country Hotel in Swellendam and we are deeply grateful for all they have done for us.
 Wander & Sonette have just recently moved on to new adventures in the Hemel en Aarde Valley and have passed the reigns on to Ian Clulow (our wonderful General Manager).
 Ian, along with a team of extraordinary people, are the family that breathe the life and soul and passion into Schoone Oordt and we are so grateful for all that they do for us and for our guests.